 The USDA Organic label makes it possible for consumers to tell the difference between products that were grown with pesticides and those grown without.
 Choosing organic is an excellent choice both for your health and the health of farmers and communities where your food is grown.
 Pesticides can contaminate groundwater, negatively impact soil health, and often impact the health of the farmers and workers growing your food.
 When you choose organic, you’re not only thinking about your health, you’re thinking about the health of communities and people you may never meet.

 3. Opt For B Corporations

 B Corporations are an incredible network of socially responsible and sustainability-minded companies of which Navitas Organics is proud to be a part.
 In order to be certified as a B Corp, companies must go through a rigorous multi-step process and meet a set of social, environmental and economic standards that prove the company is balancing profit with purpose.
 So, if you’re looking for companies to trust when making your purchases, then B Corps are a great place to start.

 Our agricultural industry has a significant impact on our climate, but it can also be a large part of the solution to stop and reverse climate change.
 Sustainable food systems using traditional and regenerative growing practices can actually sequester carbon from the atmosphere into the soil, which is an incredible means of combating climate change.
 When it comes to your food choices, look for companies that choose to support traditional farming practices and that make a commitment to further reduce their carbon footprint with carbon neutral-focused programs and policies.

 With these few things in mind, you’re well on your way to supporting a more sustainable food system and can be a part of changing the way your food impacts not only your health, but the world around you.
-Visit our Credo Page to learn more about how we at Navitas are using our business as a beacon for positive change, and demonstrating that corporate social responsibility and regenerative organic agriculture can heal our planet and our society.
+Visit our Superfoods with Purpose page to learn more about how we at Navitas are using our business as a beacon for positive change, and demonstrating that corporate social responsibility and regenerative organic agriculture can heal our planet and our society.